sreedevi-langoju/12weekawsworkshopchallenge/week8/Labs/Serverless_FileProcessing_Using_StepFunctions.md

 ## Step3 :Create DynamoDB tables:

+Go to the AWS DynamoDB Console.
+Click "Create table".
-Create a two DynamoDB table with the necessary attributes to store processed data.
+Create two tables: "Students" and "Images" with the specified partition keys.
+Keep other settings as default and create the tables.

 Table 1:  Table Name :Students
           Partition key:StudentId